alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Your own role and sphere of influence.**

-If you’re able to effectively influence product development team(s), then embedding an SRE in operations or horizontal work can help iron out gnarly production issues early.
+If you're able to effectively influence product development team(s), then embedding an SRE in operations or horizontal work can help iron out gnarly production issues early.

 **The immediate challenges that you face.**